uvicmakerlab/LongNowOfUlysses/English507/Logs/JohnsonLogJoyceBotHistory.md

 Incorporating the images into the wireframes was a bit tricky.
 I didn't want to have a white box around the Joyce figure (this would cut into images in the wireframes), so I had to modify them as photoshop files to allow for blank space (blank space cant exist with jpegs: blank=white).
 Unfortunately, Balsamiq doesn't support psb files!
 So, I ended up exporting the wireframes as pngs and importing them into photoshop, then past the psb Joyce overtop.
 In retrospect, pretty simple, but it was a bit of a headache at the time.
 I'm pretty pleased with the final product.
 Using text in photoshop is a horrible chore, so the text bubbles were a bit finicky, but nothing too crazy.
 I'm a little wary at how we are at incorporate these images into the video...
 I *think* final cut pro supports psbs, but I'm not 100% sure.
 Regardless, the animating might be a whole different process, so that all remains to be seen.

+As for the speech bubbles themselves, I incorporated some of the suggestions made by Stephen Ross and Alex Christi, who both very helpfully pointed us in the right direction for quotations from the text.
+In addition to this, I browsed through the Gutenburg online edition for some quotes that pertained to the wireframes we chose to incorporate the bot with.
+And, of course, I made the meatbag thing up.

 The final Joyce Bot frames can, of course, be found here: (https://github.com/uvicmakerlab/LongNowOfUlysses/blob/master/English507/IterationTwo/HyperLitWireframesBot.md)